-Freeman A. Hrabowski, III is president of the University of Maryland, Baltimore County (UMBC), where he has served since 1992.
+Freeman A. Hrabowski, III is president of The University of Maryland, Baltimore County (UMBC), where he has served since 1992.
 Under his leadership, UMBC has been nationally recognized for advancing underrepresented minorities in science and engineering and for innovations in undergraduate teaching and learning.
 Time Magazine named Hrabowski one of America's "10 Best College Presidents" in 2009 and one of the "100 Most Influential People in the World" in 2012.
-His most recent book, The Empowered University: Shared Leadership, Culture Change, and Academic Success (2019, forthcoming), examines how institutions can foster broad leadership for innovation to address tough issues in higher education ranging from course redesign to academic inclusion.
+His most recent book, The Empowered University: Shared Leadership, Culture Change, and Academic Success (2019, forthcoming) examines how institutions can foster broad leadership for innovation to address tough issues in higher education ranging from course redesign to academic inclusion.
 He graduated from Hampton Institute with high honors in mathematics, and received his M.A. in mathematics and Ph.D. in Statistics and Higher Education Administration, both at the University of Illinois at Urbana-Champaign.

-Damian Jungermann is an undergraduate student majoring in American Studies at Columbia University.
+Damian Jungermann is an undergraduate majoring in American Studies at Columbia University.
 Prior to attending college, he served in the United States Navy for 15 years as an explosive ordnance disposal technician and was deployed on multiple tours to Afghanistan.
 He retired from the military with the rank of chief petty officer.
-His military awards include three Bronze Star Medals, the Navy Commendation Medal, the Army Commendation Medal, the Afghanistan Campaign Medal, and the Combat Action Ribbon.

 Gail Mellow served as president of LaGuardia Community College from 2000 to 2019.
 Under her leadership, LaGuardia has been recognized among community colleges for developing programs to support at-risk students that have served as models for the sector.
-Mellow co-authored Minding the Dream: The Process and Practice of the American Community College (2014).
-She received an A. A. from Jamestown Community College, a B.A. from SUNY Albany, where she graduated Phi Beta Kappa, and has M.A. and Ph.D. degrees in Social Psychology from George Washington University.
+Mellow co-authored Minding the Dream: The Process and Practice of the American Community College in 2014.
+She received an A. A. from Jamestown Community College, a B.A. from SUNY Albany, where she graduated Phi Beta Kappa, and her M.A. and Ph.D. in Social Psychology from George Washington University.

-Roosevelt Montás served as director of the Center for the Core Curriculum at Columbia University for ten years and is now a senior lecturer in American Studies and English.
+Roosevelt Montás served as director of the Center for the Core Curriculum at Columbia University for ten years and is now senior lecturer in American Studies and English.
 Montás specializes in antebellum American literature and culture, with a particular interest in American citizenship.
-He teaches a college-level humanities seminar for low-income high school students from northern Manhattan, speaks frequently on the history and future of liberal arts education, and is writing a book for Princeton University Press about his own experience as student and teacher.
+He teaches a collegelevel humanities seminar for low-income high school students from northern Manhattan, speaks frequently on the history and future of liberal arts education, and is writing a book for Princeton University Press about his own experience as student and teacher.
 He holds A.B., M.A., and Ph.D. degrees in English from Columbia University.

 Eboo Patel is founder and president of Interfaith Youth Core, a Chicago-based international non-profit that works to promote interfaith cooperation.
 For over 15 years he has worked with university campuses, governments, and social sector organizations to help make interfaith cooperation a social norm.
-Named by U.S. News & World Report as one of America's Best Leaders of 2009, Eboo served on President Barack Obama's inaugural Faith Council.
+Named by U.S. News & World Report as one of America's Best Leaders of 2009, Eboo served on President Barack Obama's Inaugural Faith Council.
 His most recent book is Out of Many Faiths: Religious Diversity and the American Promise (2018).
 Patel holds a doctorate in the sociology of religion from Oxford University, where he studied on a Rhodes scholarship.